Quenched Invariance Principle for a class of random conductance models with long-range jumps: Main results

 Our last question, which is undoubtedly the one most ambitious, concerns the random walk on one-di\-men\-sional long-range percolation graphs (i.e., the setting of Corollary~\ref{cor-2.3}, (1,2) and \eqref{E:2.7}).
 Indeed, as noted above, there we get $(s-1)$-stable process convergence when $s\in(1,2)$ and a Brownian limit when~$s>2$.

 \begin{problem} Prove (quenched or annealed) convergence for suitably scaled random walk on one-dimensional long-range percolation graphs for $s=2$. \end{problem}

 We conjecture that all the $\alpha$-stable limits with $\alpha\in(1,2)$ somehow appear for~$s=2$.
 If so, we would expect that the index of stability depends on the precise asymptotic of the connection probabilities; i.e., on $\beta:=\lim_{|x|\to\infty}|x|^2\frakp(x)$.
-Since the $1/r^2$-percolation model exhibits several phase transitions (cf Aizenman and Newman~\cite{AN}, Imbrie and Newman~\cite{IN}), the dependence of~$\alpha$ on~$\beta$ may even undergo interesting phase transitions as well.
+Since the $1/r^2$-percolation model is known to exhibit multiple phase transitions (cf Aizenman and Newman~\cite{AN}, Imbrie and Newman~\cite{IN}), the dependence of~$\alpha$ on~$\beta$ may even undergo interesting phase transitions as well.